giffc/ohai_its_me/README.md

-## This repo is the front end to [https://github.com/becarella/navel_gazer](https://github.com/becarella/navel_gazer)
+## Ohai: a personal social media timeline

+Ohai is a personal timeline that pulls in feeds from your Twitter, Foursquare, Instagram, Tumblr and Last.fm accounts.
+It was created by Becky and Chris Carella, Ryan Buskirk and Giff Constable.
 You can see an example of it running at [http://fridalovelace.com/](http://fridalovelace.com/)

-Notes:
+This repository "ohai it's me" is the front end to [https://github.com/becarella/navel_gazer](https://github.com/becarella/navel_gazer)

+Full instructions for hosting your own can be found here: [https://github.com/giffc/ohai_its_me/wiki/Hosting-Your-Own-Ohai_its_me-on-Heroku](https://github.com/giffc/ohai_its_me/wiki/Hosting-Your-Own-Ohai_its_me-on-Heroku)

+### Notes for running locally:

 in ``~/.bash_profile``